jndean/IPUDOOM/README.md

 ![IPUDOOM](README_imgs/IPUDOOM.png)

-A WIP to put Doom 1993 on the IPU.
+A WIP to put Doom 1993 on the Graphcore Mk2 IPU (an AI accelerator chip).

 ```bash
 # Install dependencies